Filling your Hay Net

 How to fill a Medium GutzBusta® Slow Feed Hay Net

-This is our most popular and versatile size, suitable for the float, stable or paddock.
+This is one of our most popular and versatile sizes, suitable for the float, stable or paddock.
 A great size net for overnight or all day.
 Easily filled due to very wide opening.
 Long draw string to hang anywhere, or tie up to safe objects.

 Step 1 - Tip your small bale on end and pull net down over bale towards ground

 Step 2 - Flip bale over 180 degrees

 Step 3 - If you have another medium net, then pull this down over the end of the bale

 Step 4 - Lay bale down and open up a gap between both nets and cut the strings

 Step 5 - Tip up each net and pull drawstring firmly to secure hay within your GutzBusta® hay net

 Instructions for Filling a Large GutzBusta® Slow Feed Hay Net